 Give them the right tools

 Before you leave them, make sure they have something to play with.
 Their room should be full of simple items such as drawing supplies, whiteboard with colourful whiteboard markers, random craft supplies, books and blocks which they could use as they wish.
-You can also allow them to play in the attic or basement of your home where you keep all the old clothes and shoes you don’t need.
+You can also allow them to play with old clothes and shoes you don’t need.
 This way, they can play dress-up and imagine they are pirates and princesses, or archaeologists discovering treasures.

 Encourage them to get dirty